lynkos/blog/_posts/2025-03-19-play-windows-games.md

 {: .prompt-tip }

 ### Install Game Porting Toolkit
-Apple's Game Porting Toolkit (GPTk) is a translation layer that combines Wine with D3DMetal (which supports DirectX 11 and 12).
+Apple's Game Porting Toolkit (GPTk) is a translation layer that combines a patched version of an old version of Wine with D3DMetal (which supports DirectX 11 and 12).

 > Make sure that GPTk's `.dmg` (downloaded from Apple's website) is already mounted; it should be located in `/Volumes` directory
 > ![volumes.png](../assets/obsidian/volumes.png)
 {: .prompt-info }

-**`game-porting-toolkit`**
-Wine: `/Applications/Game Porting Toolkit.app/Contents/Resources/wine/bin/wine64`{: .filepath}
+Path: `/Applications/Game Porting Toolkit.app/Contents/Resources/wine/bin/wine64`{: .filepath}

 Create symlink in Wine dir for GPTk that points to homebrew-installed GPTk cask